-A Georgia general power of attorney (GPOA) enables an individual, known as the “principal,” to authorize another person, referred to as the “agent” or “attorney-in-fact,” to manage various financial and legal matters on their behalf.
-It grants the agent extensive powers to handle the principal’s financial affairs, including managing bank accounts, investment decisions, bill payments, and other monetary responsibilities.
+A Georgia non-durable (general) power of attorney (GPOA) enables an individual, known as the “principal,” to authorize another person, referred to as the “agent” or “attorney-in-fact,” to manage various financial and legal matters on their behalf, including managing bank accounts, investment decisions, bill payments, and other monetary responsibilities.

-Within the context of Georgia law, this non-durable power of attorney becomes ineffective if the principal is unable to make decisions, while a durable power of attorney remains valid even if the principal becomes incapacitated.
+Under Georgia law, a non-durable power of attorney becomes ineffective if the principal is unable to make decisions, while a durable power of attorney remains valid even if the principal becomes incapacitated.

 Laws — Title 10 Chapter 6B (Georgia Power of Attorney Act).